coinicles-project/coinicles-core/README.md

 ## Information

-Loki is a private cryptocurrency based on Monero.
-Loki currently offers an incentivised full node layer, over the coming months we will be looking to support a secondary p2p network (Lokinet) and a messenger that offers private communications based on the Signal protocol (Loki Messenger).
+Cinicles is a private cryptocurrency based on Loki and Monero.
+Just like Loki which currently offers an incentivised full node layer.

-More information on the project can be found on the website and in the whitepaper.

-Loki is an open source project, and we encourage contributions from anyone with something to offer.
-For more information on contributing, please contact team@coinicles.tech
+Coinicles is an open source project, and we encourage contributions from anyone with something to offer.
+For more information on contributing, please contact @wagx [https://discord.gg/SNxQAAx](https://discord.gg/SNxQAAx)

-## Compiling Loki from source
+## Compiling Coinicles from source

 ### Dependencies